 Pick your battle and differentiate what you need from what you really want and what would be nice to have.

 6. Argue Well

-Here suffice to say that when you approach a conflict with an open mind and wanting to understand your partner to find a win-win solution you will automatically deal with the problem well.
+Here suffice to say that the basic of arguing well is to approach the conflict with an open mind and wanting to understand your partner first.

 7. Communicate Directly